minana96/green-lab/README.md

-# greenlab
+# Green Lab
-The project for the Green Lab course
+The project for the Green Lab course at VU Amsterdam.